LopoDistrict/Campfire---Python-Chat/README.md

 # Campfire---Python-Chat

-# One of the simplest python chat
-# i'm gonna connect it to a server so everyone can chat.
+ One of the simplest python chat i'm gonna connect it to a server so everyone can chat.

-# This versione iis made for localhost

 # How to start discussing
 1 - Download Client.py change to [server + port]